diofant/diofant/docs/modules/matrices/immutablematrices.rst

 Immutable Matrices
 ==================

-The standard Matrix class in SymPy is mutable.
-This is important for performance reasons but means that standard matrices can not interact well with the rest of SymPy.
-This is because the :class:`~sympy.core.basic.Basic` object, from which most SymPy classes inherit, is immutable.
+The standard Matrix class in Diofant is mutable.
+This is important for performance reasons but means that standard matrices can not interact well with the rest of Diofant.
+This is because the :class:`~diofant.core.basic.Basic` object, from which most Diofant classes inherit, is immutable.

-The mission of the :class:`~sympy.matrices.immutable.ImmutableMatrix` class is to bridge the tension between performance/mutability and safety/immutability.
-Immutable matrices can do almost everything that normal matrices can do but they inherit from :class:`~sympy.core.basic.Basic` and can thus interact more naturally with the rest of SymPy.
+The mission of the :class:`~diofant.matrices.immutable.ImmutableMatrix` class is to bridge the tension between performance/mutability and safety/immutability.
+Immutable matrices can do almost everything that normal matrices can do but they inherit from :class:`~diofant.core.basic.Basic` and can thus interact more naturally with the rest of Diofant.
-:class:`~sympy.matrices.immutable.ImmutableMatrix` also inherits from :class:`~sympy.matrices.expressions.MatrixExpr`, allowing it to interact freely with SymPy's Matrix Expression module.
+:class:`~diofant.matrices.immutable.ImmutableMatrix` also inherits from :class:`~diofant.matrices.expressions.MatrixExpr`, allowing it to interact freely with Diofant's Matrix Expression module.

-You can turn any Matrix-like object into an :class:`~sympy.matrices.immutable.ImmutableMatrix` by calling the constructor
+You can turn any Matrix-like object into an :class:`~diofant.matrices.immutable.ImmutableMatrix` by calling the constructor

-    >>> from sympy import Matrix, ImmutableMatrix
+    >>> from diofant import Matrix, ImmutableMatrix
     >>> M = Matrix([[1, 2, 3], [4, 5, 6], [7, 8, 9]])
     >>> M[1, 1] = 0
     >>> IM = ImmutableMatrix(M)